wlonk/arcadia/rules/the_gm.rst

 The disease has the advantage, unless you're attended by doctors.
 If you're attended by the very best doctors, you have the advantage.

+Of course, a fight with a disease is to the death.

 Corruption
 ~~~~~~~~~~